Skoomar/react-andrew-mead/notes.md

   - example usage:
     - `expect(var1).toBe(10)`
   - So you call expect() with the variable you want to run your assertion on, then call a method on it to test whatever specific assertion you're trying to make

+#####Testing Reducers
+- the default action when a reducer is set up is @@INIT
+  - you can use this to test the default state of a filter before other actions take place